A book review of The Creative Tarot by Jessa Crispin.

 The Creative Tarot: A Modern Guide to an Inspired Life is an excellent tarot card reading manual for beginners to the more experienced card reader.

-I loved that Crispin gives novel, art, and film suggestions for each card so that the reader can immerse themselves in the “feel” or “mood” of them.
-That was a lovely touch and different from any other book on the subject that I’ve examined.
+I loved that Crispin gives novel, art, and film suggestions for each card so that the reader can immerse herself in the “feel” or “mood” of them.
+That was a lovely touch and different from any other book on tarot cards that I’ve read.

 A.E.
-Waite’s beliefs, which Crispin includes in A History of the Tarot chapter parallel mine pretty closely: “Waite believed that the magical systems (tarot) of the Golden Dawn and other systems were not about imposing your will on a situation… or about telling the future… He believed they were for elevating the soul and for bringing what is unconscious conscious.” pg 7
+Waite’s beliefs, which Crispin includes in the chapter entitled, A History of the Tarot, were: “Waite believed that the magical systems (tarot) of the Golden Dawn and other systems were not about imposing your will on a situation… or about telling the future… He believed they were for elevating the soul and for bringing what is unconscious conscious.” pg 7.

-How about this blurb about the Tower: “Remember that scene in Louisa May Alcott’s Little Women, where Amy throws Jo’s stories into the fire?
-That’s the feeling of the Tower: the realization that all is lost, and you will have to start over from the beginning.” pg 83 One of my favorite books!
-Yeah, that scene captures the card perfectly.
+I also liked this blurb about the Tower: “Remember that scene in Louisa May Alcott’s Little Women, where Amy throws Jo’s stories into the fire?
+That’s the feeling of the Tower: the realization that all is lost, and you will have to start over from the beginning.” pg 83

-The tone in The Creative Tarot is very friendly and conversational, as if you asked your best friend to teach you a little bit about her favorite hobby.
+The tone in The Creative Tarot is very friendly and conversational, as if you asked your best friend to teach you a little bit about her favorite hobby- tarot cards.
 Highly recommended for artists, dreamers, and aspiring tarot card readers.